bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 ~~~~
   object {
-       string                rw babel-hmac-algorithm;
-       boolean               rw babel-hmac-verify;
-       boolean               rw babel-hmac-apply-all;
+       boolean               rw babel-hmac-default-apply;
-       reference             rw babel-hmac-interfaces<0..*>;
        babel-hmac-keys-obj   rw babel-hmac-keys<0..*>;
    } babel-hmac-obj;
 ~~~~
 {: artwork-align="left"}

-babel-hmac-algorithm
-: The name of the HMAC algorithm this object instance uses.
-The value MUST be the same as one of the enumerations listed in the babel-hmac-algorithms parameter.
-  An implementation MAY choose
-  to expose this parameter as read-only ("ro").

-babel-hmac-verify
-: A Boolean flag indicating whether HMAC hashes in incoming Babel packets are required to be present and are verified.
-If this parameter is "true", incoming packets are required to have a valid HMAC hash.
-  An implementation MAY choose
-  to expose this parameter as read-only ("ro").

-babel-hmac-apply-all:
+babel-hmac-default-apply:
-: A Boolean flag indicating whether this babel-hmac instance is to be used for all interfaces.
-If "true", this instance applies to all interfaces and the babel-hmac-interfaces parameter is ignored.
+: A Boolean flag indicating whether this babel-dtls instance is applied to all interfaces, by default.
-  If babel-hmac-apply-all is "true", there MUST NOT be other instances of the babel-hmac object.
-  If "false", the babel-hmac-interfaces parameter determines which interfaces this instance applies to.
-  An implementation MAY choose
-  to expose this parameter as read-only ("ro").

-babel-hmac-interfaces:
-: List of references to the babel-interfaces entries this babel-hmac entry applies to.
-This parameter is ignored if babel-hmac-apply-all is "true".
-  An interface MUST NOT be listed in multiple instances of the babel-hmac object.
+  If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including it in the babel-interface-dtls-certs list.
+  If "false", this instance is not applied to new babel-interfaces instances when they are created.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").